Colmar in Winter: Epic Travel Guide + Christmas Market FAQFrance

 Many visitors to Colmar visit as a day trip from Strasbourg, but honestly, we think a few days in Colmar is even better if you can swing it!

-While you can check off the major attractions in a day or so, by traveling slowly, savoring the Christmas markets in Colmar, and spending plenty of time soaking up the atmosphere, it’s easy to pass several days in town and still not be ready to leave (we sure weren’t on our most recent visit).
+While you can check off the biggest things to do in Colmar in a day or so, by traveling slowly, savoring the Christmas markets in Colmar, and spending plenty of time soaking up the atmosphere, it’s easy to pass several days in town and still not be ready to leave (we sure weren’t on our most recent visit).

 Colmar also makes an amazing base for day trips around Alsace, so if you stay in town for a few days, you can also build in trips to nearby villages–we recommend starting with Eguisheim and Riquewihr.